Luthey-Schulten-Lab/Minimal_Cell_ComplexFormation/README.md

 bash mpirun.sh
 ```

-For a detailed explanation of parallel execution and simulation parameters, refer to `mpi_run.sh`.
+For a detailed explanation of parallel execution and simulation parameters, refer to `./programs/mpi_run.sh`.

 ---